JoyPalumbo/gcloud_quiz/README.md

 ## About
 I have created this app to help study for the Google associate cloud engineer certification test.
 I have gathered these questions from many sources.
 Some of those sources being from Google's practice exam, questions from Google Cloud Skills Boost course, and various quizes on line.
 I did not create any of these questions and do not take credit for them.
 This is a personal project for me but I am putting it on line in case others can get some use from it.

+## Next Steps for this quiz
+I just started building this app so I have a lot to do to finish the app.
+Next steps are:
+1. Have buttons reflect right answers/wrong answers after user has selected choice
+2. Pick a set number for the quiz to go to and stop after that number has been reached.
+3. Save users answers and show users selected answers vs correct answers when quiz is done
+4. Have multiple quizes so user gets plenty of practice but isn't stuck taking 1 really long quiz.
+5. Show them a percentage/"grade" for quize once finished
+6. Open up GitHub repository to be open source
+7. Perhaps update style to match Google's style
+8. Have a navigation with home page, about page and resource page

 ## Available Scripts